-Shotokan karate is rooted in ancient Okinawan teachings.
+Shotokan karate is rooted in ancient Okinawan teachings, combined with influences from Chinese martial arts.
 Funakoshi Gichin Sensei (in Japanese, the surname is given first and the title last, so Mr. Funakoshi is often called "Sensei Gichin Funakoshi" by English speakers) brought these teachings from Okinawa to Japan in the early 20th century, thus becoming the father of modern karate.
 Training is focused on three main areas:

 Learn more about the history of Shotokan kareate here.